Girish Chandra Murmu appointed first Lt Governor of Jammu and Kashmir, Malik sent to Goa

 The appointments were made by President Ram Nath Kovind.
 Murmu is a 1985-batch Gujarat Cadre IAS officer and was appointed as Secretary, Department of Expenditure in March this year.

-Also Read: Girish Chandra Murmu appointed first Lt Governor of Jammu and Kashmir, Malik sent to Goa
+Also Read: IAS officer Girish Chandra Murmu appointed Lt Governor of Jammu and Kashmir: Official spokesperson.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)